Estimated Read Time: 7 minutes

 Now, Irene starts every morning by the aviary.
 She talks with the birds as they sing and fly around, just like she did with Daisy.

-Many of her friends join her to interact with the birds.
-The aviary sparked an engaging activity for residents, as they’re encouraged to meet and talk with one another.
+Many will join her to interact with the birds.
+The Serenity Aviary sparked an engaging activity for residents, as they’re encouraged to meet and talk with one another.

 Here, we’ll share with you some facts about Green Singer finches, finch care tips, and how Serenity provides them with safe and comfortable homes.